learnbyexample/100_page_python_intro/100_page_python_intro.md

 # Set

 `set` is a mutable, unordered collection of objects. `frozenset` is similar to `set`, but immutable.
-See [docs.python: set, frozenset](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset) for more details.
+See [docs.python: set, frozenset](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset) for documentation.

 ## Initialization